BenBarlev/colocWE/CONTRIBUTING.md

-If you also can advice me witch tools and languages i should start learning.
+If you also can advise me of the tools and languages I should start learning.